AdobeDocs/lightroom-partner-apis/README.md

 ## Accessing Lightroom Content

 Lightroom content for a Creative Cloud customer is managed through a set of RESTful APIs.
-These APIs are available only entitled clients that have authenticated the customer, and the customer has given their express permission for the client to act on their behalf.
+These APIs are available only to entitled clients that have authenticated the customer, and the customer has given their express permission for the client to act on their behalf.

 ## Registering as an Adobe Developer